leehuwuj/olh/README.md

 There will be no fixed deployment kind but each service is revolve around cloud-native application (containerized) which use can easily to integrate/test with your current platform.

+*Note*:
-*Note*: This project scope will not cover on security feature of lakehouse (data, table, row,...) access control, resource management.
+    - The deployment only for testing purpose.
+This project scope will not cover on security feature of lakehouse (data, table, row,...) access control, resource management.
+    - If your machine does not have enough resources then just try the docker or single service deployment instead.

 # Architecture
 ![high-level-architecutre](resources/images/architecture.png)